Lance Kinder: Playing career

 Born 2 October 1935 in India (Allahabad) to British parents he returned home to the UK whilst still a young boy.
 Always attracted to sports Kinder made his school teams for Football and Cricket but it was whilst he was in the RAF that his sporting talents were identified.
 He went on to box for the RAF at Fly Weight.

 After leaving the RAF, moving his career into tailoring and getting married, sport took back seat.
 In his 30s went back into sport with Badminton but it was in his early 40s Squash became the sport of choice.
-Combining training with playing 5-7 games of squash per week, his standard grew from club level, though regional to English national and world standard.
+Combining training with playing 5–7 games of squash per week, his standard grew from club level, though regional to English national and world standard.
 He has played at national and international level in O55, O60, O65, O70, O75 and O80's categories.

 Since his 40s Kinder has continuously played at the highest levels of squash, travelling the world to participate in and win many tournaments, including the British Open in 1992 (Over-55s) and in 2005 (Over-70s).
 Kinder was also a committed county player for Avon.
 He won 15 county titles in the over 45, 55, and 60 age groups.
 At the age of 58, in a single year, Kinder played for Avon county team in the over 35, 45 and 55 age groups.

 Suffering a serious heart attack in his early 60s could have brought an abrupt end to his sporting life style.
 However, Kinder went back to Squash and re-established his position by competing in European and World Championships.

-From the 1990s to the 2020's, Kinder was a member of the Veterans Squash Rackets Club of Great Britain winning 9 Singles and 22 Doubles titles in age categories from O55 to O80s.
-Indeed Kinder and his long term playing partner John Woodliffe had such a successful partnership that the Veterans Squash Rackets Club of Great Britain renamed the 0ver 75 Doubles trophy "The Kinder/Woodliffe Cup".
+From the 1990s to the 2020s, Kinder was a member of the Veterans Squash Rackets Club of Great Britain winning 9 Singles and 22 Doubles titles in age categories from O55 to O80s.
+Indeed, Kinder and his long term playing partner John Woodliffe had such a successful partnership that the Veterans Squash Rackets Club of Great Britain renamed the 0ver 75 Doubles trophy "The Kinder/Woodliffe Cup".

 Kinder finally retired from squash in the spring of 2022 following the competitive squash hiatus during the global Covid pandemic.
 Kinder continued to keep fit with squash training routines and pilates.